wilsonmar/wilsonmar.github.io/calendar/index.md

 * Tyler the Creator wears a Casio MQ24-9B watch that costs $15-20
 * J.D.
 Vance has been seen wearing an Apple Watch.

 The ability of Apple Watch to read heart rate, ECG, and other biometric data means it needs charging <strong>daily</strong> and <a target="_blank" href="https://www.youtube.com/watch?v=7mwaK69yvX0">have software updates</a>.
 Smart watches such as Apple and Garmin enable <a target="_blank" href="https://www.youtube.com/watch?v=UZEZTJTYE5Y">Ubiquitous Technical Surveillance</a> which reveal your location and pattern of life.
-Their microphones provide eavesdropping on conversations.
+Their microphones provide eavesdropping on conversations. <a target="_blank" href="https://www.instagram.com/reel/DLU8GhtSvkt/?utm_source=ig_web_copy_link">EMF emissions</a>.

 Paradoxically, many watches remain expensive to make because of their intricate mechanical (even hand-wind) movements, which leads to exclusivity.
 * "Grand Seiko" is a $10,000 watch that is hand-wound and <a target="_blank" href="https://www.youtube.com/watch?v=jVoRoK1u3Dg">as accurate as Rolex and Omega watches</a>.